NeKoRoSYS/NeKoRoSYS-NeKoRoDOTS/README.md

 <br>

 ## Optional
 Mostly personal notes just in case I switch over to another PC.
+Do NOT copy my Grub Linux CMDLINE and mkinitcpio modules unless you also have a laptop with old hybrid GPUs (Intel Graphics 620 and Nvidia GeForce 940mx).
 - Use [MineGrub](https://github.com/Lxtharia/minegrub-world-sel-theme) theme for Grub.
 - Identify GPU names.
 - `/etc/modprobe.d/nvidia.conf`